gjhenrique/metro-clojure/README.md

 ## Motivation
 A few years ago, I saw a repo called [MetroGit](https://github.com/vbarbaresi/MetroGit).
-The idea is to build a git graph based on the metro map.
+This repo is, in fact, a git graph taken from Paris metro map.

-Basically, each commit is a station and a connection creates a merge.
+Basically, each commit is a station and when two or more connections meet, it creates a merge.

 I was trying to learn Clojure and I thought: "Why don't I build something based on that idea?!?!"
 So, that's when metro-clojure was born.

-Takes a metro map as a json input, builds a DAG (we need to remove the cycles) and traverse the graph generating the correct git commands.
+This repo takes a *generic* metro map as a json input, builds a DAG and traverse that graph generating the correct git commands.

 ## Generate git commands
 ```